pydiverse/pydiverse.pipedag/README.md

 Just run `docker compose up` in the root directory of the project to start everything, and then run `pytest` in a new tab.

-You can inspect the contents of the PipeDAT Postgres database at `postgresql://postgres:pipedag@127.0.0.1/pipedag`.
+You can inspect the contents of the PipeDAG Postgres database at `postgresql://sa:Pydiverse23@127.0.0.1:6543/pipedag_default`.
 To reset the state of the docker containers you can run `docker compose down`.
-This might be necessary if the database cache gets corrupted.
+This might be necessary if the database cache gets corrupted during development.

 To run tests in parallel, pass the `--workers auto` flag to pytest.